hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The PPEB-cr uses custom firmware built for the Raspberry Pi Pico W, created by JasonACT and the AtariAge development community.
+The PPEB uses custom firmware built for the Raspberry Pi Pico W, created by JasonACT and the AtariAge development community.

 The firmware package includes: